hyperledger-archives/fabric/docs/API/CoreAPI.md

 }
 ```

-For additional information on the Hyperledger fabric REST endpoints and more detailed examples, please see the [protocol specification](https://github.com/hyperledger/fabric/blob/master/docs/protocol-spec.md) section on the REST API.
+For additional information on the REST endpoints and more detailed examples, please see the [protocol specification](https://github.com/hyperledger/fabric/blob/master/docs/protocol-spec.md) section 6.2 on the REST API.

 ### To set up Swagger-UI